Fixing the Funnel — +9.4% Conversion Uplift for ZooRoyal

 Turning a leaky funnel into a cleaner buying experience

-ZooRoyal (REWE Digital) had over a million visits monthly and a well-stocked pet product catalogue.
-But the data told a messier story — overall conversion at 4.98%, guest checkout abandonment at 45%, and 53.6% of orders coming from mobile without a mobile-first experience.
-The business case: a 4–10% uplift would mean €1.2M–€3M in additional annual revenue.
+ZooRoyal (REWE Digital) had over a million monthly visits and a solid product catalogue.
+But the numbers weren't great — 4.98% conversion, 45% guest checkout abandonment, and more than half of orders coming from mobile without a mobile-first experience.
+A 4–10% uplift would mean €1.2M–€3M in extra annual revenue.

 "How might we improve the buying experience of ZooRoyal?"